yonoteam/DeepIsaHOL/README.md

 sbt "run /path/to/a/read/directory/ /path/to/a/writing/directory/"
 ```

-Alternatively, you can use `writer.scala` or `writer.python` for interactively extracting data via the corresponding REPLs.
+Alternatively, you can use `writer.scala` or `writer.python` for interactively extracting data via their corresponding REPLs.

 **Scala**: